Submission Kit Reference¶

 The sections below cover each of these panels in detail.

 The General tab contains some essential variables and settings for job submissions.
-Below is a list of the fields included in this tab, along with definitions and some additional details for reference.

 1,7,10-20, 30-60x3, 1001 1050